List of Christian denominations: Eastern Orthodox

+Eastern Orthodoxy is one of the main Chalcedonian Christian branches, alongside Roman Catholicism and Protestantism.
+Each Eastern Orthodox church considers itself part of the one true church, and pre-denominational.
+Though they consider themselves pre-denominational, being the original Church of Christ before 1054, some scholars suggest the Eastern Orthodox and Catholic churches began after the East–West schism.

+Canonical Eastern Orthodox

 The Eastern Orthodox Church, officially the Orthodox Catholic Church, claims continuity (based upon apostolic succession) with the early Church as part of the state church of Rome.
-Though it considers itself pre-denominational, being the original Church of Christ before 1054, some scholars suggest the Eastern Orthodox and Catholic churches began after the East–West Schism.
 The Eastern Orthodox Church had about 230 million members as of 2019, making it the second largest single denomination behind the Catholic Church.
 Some of them have a disputed administrative status (i.e. their autonomy or autocephaly is not recognized universally).
 Eastern Orthodox churches by and large remain in communion with one another, although this has broken at times throughout its history.
 Two examples of impaired communion between the Orthodox churches include the Moscow–Constantinople schisms of 1996 and 2018.
+There are also independent churches subscribing to the Eastern Orthodox traditions.